Science Supporting

 Pacific Northwest National Laboratory (PNNL) seeks a fundamental understanding of how energy storage materials work under real operating conditions as the foundation for the discovery and development of next-generation energy storage systems.

 PNNL’s energy storage capabilities are focused on accelerating discovery and understanding materials and chemistries that can catalyze new energy storage technologies.
-At the foundational level, our researchers investigate different energy storage chemistries while improving existing and future battery technologies for a resilient and decarbonized power grid, electric vehicles, and a clean energy future.
+At the foundational level, our researchers investigate different energy storage chemistries while improving existing and future battery technologies for a reliable, affordable, and secure grid.

-For now, battery technology is still too expensive for widespread deployment, and performance—including capacity, longevity, safety, and reliability—needs to improve.
+Battery technology remains expensive for widespread deployment, and performance—including capacity, longevity, safety, and reliability—need to improve.
 There are also critical supply chain issues with certain battery materials.
-PNNL is tackling those challenges today by drilling down to the root-level issues with batteries and other forms of energy storage and seeking new materials to broaden the supply chain.
-Researchers expect the cost of lithium-ion batteries to decrease over the next 10 years.
+PNNL is tackling those challenges today by drilling down to the root-level for issues with batteries and other forms of energy storage and seeking new materials to broaden the supply chain.

 Scientific tools to visualize materials' behaviors in a working system